Xenoveritas/js-timer/README.md

 An interval of time - sort of like a `Date()` but for different periods of time.

-`Timer.Interval(millis)` - create a new timer for the given number of milliseconds
+`Timer.Interval(millis)` - create a new interval for the given number of milliseconds

 ## Member variables